apache/gravitino/docs/lakehouse-paimon-catalog.md

 You can place `core-site.xml` and `hdfs-site.xml` in the `catalogs/lakehouse-paimon/conf` directory to automatically load as the default HDFS configuration.

 :::caution
-When writing to HDFS, the Gravitino server can only operate as the specified Kerberos user and doesn't support proxying to other Kerberos users now.
+When reading and writing to HDFS, the Gravitino server can only operate as the specified Kerberos user and doesn't support proxying to other Kerberos users now.
 :::